bevyengine/rfcs/implementation_details.md

 This limit is the only relation between the predicted time and the interpolated time.
 They're otherwise decoupled.

 ## Smooth Rendering
+Rendering should come after `NetworkFixedUpdate`.

 Whenever clients receive an update with new remote entities, those entities shouldn't be rendered until that update is interpolated.

 Cameras need a little special treatment.
 Inputs to the view rotation need to be accumulated at the render rate and re-applied just before rendering.

+We'll also need to distinguish instant motion from integrated motion when interpolating.
+Moving an entity by modifying `transform.translation` and `rigidbody.velocity` should look different.

 Is an exponential decay enough for smooth error correction or are there better algorithms?

 ## Prediction <-> Interpolation
 Clients can't directly modify the authoritative state, but they should be able to predict whatever they want locally.
 One obvious implementation is to literally fork the latest authoritative state.
 If copying the full state ends up being too expensive, we can probably use a copy-on-write layer.

-Clients should predict the entities driven by their input, the entities they spawn (until confirmed), and any entities mutated as a result of the first two.
-I think that should cover it.
-Predicting *everything* would be a compile-time choice.

-I said entities, but we can predict with component granularity.
-The million-dollar question is how to shift things between prediction and interpolation.
-My current idea is for everything to default to interpolation (reset upon receiving a server update) and then use specialized change detection `DerefMut` magic to flag local predictions.
+My current idea to shift components between prediction and interpolation is to default to interpolated (reset upon receiving a server update) and then use specialized change detection `DerefMut` magic to flag as predicted.
 ```
 Predicted<T>
 PredictAdded<T>